 When you see anything, its color is the first thing that your brain registers.
-Smell, sound and shape and texture follow together making the final impact.
+Smell, sound and shape, and texture follow together making the final impact.

-Colors have dramatic effects on human emotions – they can inspire, motivate, sooth or agitate the mind.
+Colors have dramatic effects on human emotions – they can inspire, motivate, soothe or agitate the mind.
 Leveraging color psychology can make your online presence stand out in a crowd of competition attracting more business and nearing your goal of earning more.

 Instant brand recognition by your target group is a must and not a choice.

 This is best done by the calculated use of colors and leveraging the effects that colors play on human minds.
 Knowing how to influence customers with colors means effectively pursuing them to engage with your brand and earn more profits.
-It is only natural that companies are paying special importance to a prudent choice of color use for both online and offline use.
+It is only natural that companies are paying special importance to a prudent choice of color used for both online and offline use.

-Color psychology marketing by corporates
+Color Psychology Marketing by corporates

 Colors are largely responsible for the growth and development of brand personalities, defining their ethos and instant recognition.
 Corporates are spending more researching the psychological effects of color on human behavior and use it to influence consumers.
 This, of course, is not without reason!!!
 Studies show that most buying decisions of commercial products both in retail stores and online are taken on the basis of colors alone.

-Influence your online visitors with right colors
+Influence your online visitors with the right colors

 Pick your niche to choose the right color for your website and influence the mood of your visitors and gain their confidence.
-If need goes in for a color overhaul of your website using the power of colors and see a windfall of business come through!
+If need goes in for a color overhaul of your website using the power of colors and sees a windfall of business come through!

 Experts opine that the use and influence of colors in different digital channels are exactly similar to in-store customer experiences.
 The ultimate goal of color combinations is to trigger the call to action of buying.
 While other senses are more difficult to target while selling online, the color impact of evoking and inspiring strong emotions can trigger great sales!!!

-Keeping this in mind, your brands need to build a univocal visual image using the relevant color themes across digital channels like website, social media that are copies of their physical presence.
+Keeping this in mind, your brands need to build a univocal visual image using the relevant color themes across digital channels like websites, social media that are copies of their physical presence.
 Consumers expect consistency no matter what age or group they come from.
 Only that online representation calls for a brighter shade such that they appear similar to that of the real physical presence to help consumers build the connection.

-Color preference differ according to genders
+Color preference differ according to Genders

 The most effective color selection can be done only after you have made a fine analysis of customer behavior.
 Men have different color preferences than women.
 It is important to understand to analyze the ratio and number of men and women that you are trying to target.

-The major color psychologies
+The major color Psychologies